William Loeb Jr.: Roosevelt's right-hand man

 When Theodore Roosevelt became Governor of New York he was appointed as one of his official stenographers.
 His ability to do things without specific instructions and his familiarity with public officials and affairs attracted Roosevelt's notice and Loeb became his private secretary in 1899.

-On September 14, 1901, on the night President William McKinley died after being assassinated eight days earlier, Loeb met Vice President Roosevelt during his dash to Buffalo at the North Creek, New York train station delivering the telegram from Secretary of State John Hay announcing McKinley's death at 2:15 that morning.
+On September 14, 1901, on the night President William McKinley died after being shot by an assassin eight days earlier, Loeb met Vice President Roosevelt during his dash to Buffalo at the North Creek, New York train station delivering the telegram from Secretary of State John Hay announcing McKinley's death at 2:15 that morning.

 In the White House he served as assistant secretary to the President from 1901 to 1903, and then succeeded George B. Cortelyou as Secretary to the President in 1903 where he stayed by the President's side for the rest of Roosevelt's time in office.

 Loeb was a very intimate aide to Roosevelt and was one of the era's most powerful figures.
 As Roosevelt's principal advisor he participated in shaping policy and solving political problems.
 Acting as the President's public alter-ego, he unofficially became the nation's first presidential press secretary, as Loeb was empowered to speak for the President and reporters were able to contact him twenty-four hours a day.
 Known to those in the press as "Stonewall Loeb", he controlled access to the President in an unprecedented fashion, dealing with the queries of most of the President's visitors without their ever having to disturb him.